-The glass was made famous, and originally named, after it appeared in an advertisement for the #1 absinthe producer of its time, Pernod Fils.
-The wall print featured the brand's hometown newspaper from Pontarlier, France laid across a table next to a bottle and glass of Pernod Fils (see above photo).
-Through a nation wide marketing campaign, this print was sent to bars all over France, only adding to the recognition of the Pontarlier glass.
-The Pontarlier glass became synonymous with this print.
+The glass was made famous, and originally named, after appearing in an advertisement for the #1 absinthe producer of the time - Pernod Fils.
+The advertising print showed Pernod Fils' hometown newspaper from Pontarlier, France, laid across a table next to a bottle of Pernod and two glasses (see above photo).
+Through a nationwide marketing campaign, this print was sent to bars all over France, adding to the recognition of the Pontarlier glass.
+The Pontarlier glass soon became synonymous with absinthe.

-This mouthblown glass is made to the same measurements as an original Pontarlier glass, including its reservoir.
-The reservoir is the bottom area of the glass used to measure the amount of absinthe to be added.
-Besides aiding a bartender by helping them to know the exact amount of absinthe to pour, the reservoir also helps the customer know it is an honest pour.
-The size of the reservoir generally correlates with the size of the glass being used, as water to absinthe ratios vary by the drinker (typically 3 to 5 parts water, to 1 part absinthe).
+The glass is made to the same measurements as original Pontarlier absinthe glasses, including the reservoir.
+The reservoir (located at the bottom of the glass) is used to measure the amount of absinthe to be added.
+This measured dose aided the bartender in knowing the exact amount of absinthe to add, as well as showing the customer it was an honest pour.
+The size of the reservoir generally corresponded with the size of the glass being used.
+Water-to-absinthe ratios vary by the drinker, but are generally 3 to 5 parts water, to 1 part absinthe.
 The reservoir measures 25 ml (.8 oz), which is standard for an absinthe glass of this size.

 - Mouthblown glass.